mvolkmann/blog/src/swift/CloudKit.md

 that is similar to Firebase.
 It provides a generous amount of free storage.
 Developers need an Apple Developer account in order to use CloudKit in an app.

-Users of the app need an Apple ID and must configure the use of iCloud in the Settings app of their devices.
+Users of apps that use CloudKit must have an Apple ID.
+On each device that will run the app, users must open the Settings app, sign in to their iCloud account, and enable "iCloud Drive".

 CloudKit supports three kinds of databases.